 It was intense and Bob wasn't coping well.

-Engineers were confused on what they need to work on and why.
+Engineers were confused on what they needed to work on and why.
 It was stressful.
 John stepped up.
 He started doing Bob's work.
-Throughout this period, John, and myself, were making it very clear to our superiors that this is not sustainable situation.
+Throughout this period, John, and myself, were making it very clear to our superiors that this is not a sustainable situation.
 My 1:1s with my manager danced around the same topic throughout the project.
-The whole situation left John's exhausted and mentally drained.
+The whole situation left John exhausted and mentally drained.
 He spent two months focused on keeping things afloat, while at the same time flagging the situation to his manager.
 John's energy and drive were split.

 It wasn't too long after John left the company.

 A couple of months later, I am back working with Bob and for the first time with Jess.
 Again, a pretty big project, with even more teams.
 Bob's role is the same as it was before, while Jess is the delivery manager.
 The same happens.
 Bob's attention starts to drift.
 People are confused.
 Work is not moving.
 My 1:1s became a deja-vu.
 Jess rises to the occasion and keeps the frustration to herself.
 There's a clear difference between John and Jess.
 John's irritation started clouding his judgement and it didn't end up well.
 Jess flagged the situation once, but she moved on.
 Her mind was one hundred percent focused on one thing: get the project out of the door.

 I am now having 1:1s with Jess.
 She remains calm, while I don't understand why.
 In a way, it feels she is protecting Bob.
 But why?
 I get annoyed.
 Our relationship suffers.
 She remains calm.